Resident-centred care with collaborative roles Resident Everyone working together

 • GPs passionate about aged care, chronic disease, or palliative care

-• GPs seeking to reduce admin and overheads
+• GPs seeking to reduce administrative load and overheads

 • Absolutely.
 GPAC-N is building a collaborative peer network.
 You’ll have access to: